-Let’s be clear about the operational realities of corporate dentistry.
-Greenberg Dental & Orthodontics is running a high-volume Dental Service Organization (DSO) in Tampa, and they need a Dental Assistant Extern to keep the operatories moving.
+Greenberg Dental & Orthodontics is running a high-volume Dental Service Organization (DSO) in Tampa, and they are deploying a Dental Assistant Extern to keep the operatories moving.
 This is not a slow-paced, observational shadowing gig.
 You are stepping onto a relentless healthcare and clinical production floor.
 This role is a paid clinical bootcamp designed to test your physical endurance, your grasp of OSHA compliance, and your ability to execute four-handed dentistry under strict time constraints before you graduate.

 The DSO Reality & Clinical Liability